Bolius/ext-jh_simple_youtube/Documentation/ExtSimpleYoutube/To-doList/Index.rst

 To-Do list
 ----------

 Nothing to do.
-Please contat me if you have an idea (Jonathan Heilmann
+Please contact me if you have an idea (Jonathan Heilmann
 <mail@jonathan-heilmann.de>).